 Under the Markets in Crypto-Assets (MiCA) framework, stablecoin issuers must now secure an EMI license, ensuring strict compliance with capital, governance, and transparency requirements.

-This regulatory clarity is expected to drive out unlicensed or non-compliant players, such as Tether, unless they adapt to the new standards.
 The move signals a shift toward a more secure and transparent digital asset ecosystem, fostering greater confidence among both institutional and retail users.

 Institutional Involvement Accelerates Mainstream Adoption